sommerc/MN_V1_analysis/doc/frequency.md

 Frequency features extract information about frequency of angle changes at specified body-part segments.

 ### Setup and settings
 The frequency is estimated using continuous Wavlet transfrom using the python modue [PyWavelets](https://pywavelets.readthedocs.io/en/latest/).
-Frequency bins are chosen in the range $(0, 30] Hz$.
-Where 30 Hz is the Nyquist limit for the recordings with a frame rate of 60 Hz.
+Frequency bins are chosen in the range [0.937, 30] Hz with each bin being a factor of 1.16263 higher than the previous bin, and 30 Hz is the Nyquist limit for the recordings with a camera frame rate of 60 Hz.

 In the settings YAML file the the number of bins in $(0, 30] Hz$ and the mother wavelet function can be defined.